 I took piano lessons for several years as a child.
 But I didn’t get very far because I had a rather peculiar approach to learning.

-Due to my principled objection to the existence of other clefs, I never actually learned bass clef.
-Anytime I got a new piece, I just memorized the left hand, and played off the music while looking at the treble clef.
+Due to my principled objection to the existence of other clefs, I never bothered to learn bass clef.
+Anytime I got a new piece, I just memorized the left hand part first.
+And then I played off the music while looking only at the treble clef.

-Imagine giving a beginning hunt-and-peck typist this blank keyboard (btw, isn’t that the awesomest thing ever?), and you’ll have a pretty good idea what we experience in our living room every day.
+If you can imagine giving a beginner typist a blank keyboard with no letters printed on it (isn’t that the awesomest thing ever?), you’ll have a pretty good idea what we experienced in our home every day.

-Needless to say, it drives my wife (a pianist) crazy.
-Whom I’ll often hear shouting “LOOK AT THE MUSIC!!!” from various corners of our apartment.
+Needless to say, it drove my wife (a pianist) crazy.
+Whom I’d often hear yelling “LOOK AT THE MUSIC!!!” from various corners of our apartment.

-But then I read a study recently which made me wonder if our little one is actually onto something.
+But then I came across a memorization study which made me wonder if our little one was actually onto something.

 Stress and memory

 There’s a pretty robust literature which shows that stress and anxiety disrupts memory.
 Whether it’s taking a stressful math test, speaking in front of an audience, or giving a performance, we are prone to memory slips when the pressure kicks in.